 — Mark Ruffalo (@MarkRuffalo) May 14, 2014

 Dad was in hospital that morning for some treatments, and I clutched my laptop as we strode through the wards to find him.
 I couldn’t wait to tell him what we had been up to, but I was also a bit nervous—what if he didn’t want all of this attention?
 It was too late to undo anything.
-As I explained that someone was in touch with Marvel and that they were trying to see if they could let him watch the film at home, his face broke into the excited grin of an eight year old boy.
+As I explained that someone was in touch with Marvel and that they were trying to see if they could let him watch the film at home, his face broke into the excited grin of a school boy in a sweet shop.
 When I showed him Mark Ruffalo’s picture and message, he could hardly believe it.
 “Green is my new favourite colour!” he said gleefully.
 And then he started doing what dad did best: philosophising on the situation, reflecting on how the Hulk, of all the Avengers, understood the struggle of cancer, having a body that does things you don’t want it to do as your cells mutate and multiply uncontrollably.

 By the end of the week, many more of the big names from the Marvel universe had tweeted pictures and messages of support for dad and our family, including Chris Evans (Captain America himself), Samuel L. Jackson, Robert Downey Jr, and even the legendary comic book creator, Stan Lee.
 News outlets everywhere were covering the story, including TIME, Mashable, The Independent and The Huffington Post (though, my favourite article was by a lovely journalist at The Denver Post).
 A representative from Marvel had got in touch to tell us that they would be happy to organise a special screening of the film for dad at home; within a week they had organised to send someone from their team to our house with the film on a USB stick so that he could sit with dad as he watched it, lying stretched out and propped up with cushions on the sofa.

-But even better than dad being able to see the film, better than all the fun and distracting messages from the celebrities, was the outpouring of love from friends and strangers from all over the world that we experienced during that time.
+But even better than dad being able to see the film, better than all the fun messages from the celebrities that provided much-needed light-relief and distraction from the pain we were all going through, was the outpouring of love from friends and strangers from all over the world that we experienced during that time.
 Everyone started sending us their photos of support, and I ended up making collages of them all that we hung up around his room.
-It felt like the whole world was rallying around him, sending him their love.
+It felt like the whole world was rallying around him, carrying us all on a tidal wave of their love.
 In a time when it would usually have been impossible to feel any kind of happy, we were all relieved to have a reason smile and laugh.

 — Matthew T. Fritz (@fritzmt) May 19, 2014